 What happens next

-The application should be advertised for a period of 28 days at the premises and a copy should also be advertised in the public notices section of the local newspaper.
+You should advertise the application for 28 days at the premises, and in the public notices section of the local newspaper.

-If we receive a representation from a responsible authority or interested party then the application may need to be considered by the licensing sub committee.
-A hearing will be arranged within 20 working days after the end of the representation period.
+If we do receive a representation from a responsible authority or interested party, then the licensing sub committee may need to review the application.
+We’ll arrange a hearing within 20 working days after the representation period ends.

 Statement of Licensing Policy